jumpnow/jumpnowtek-site/_posts/2015-07-18-Beaglebone-Black-U-Boot-Notes.md

         reading u-boot.img
         reading u-boot.img

-The warnings/errors are harmless, but annoying.
+The warnings are harmless, but annoying.

 Here's why they show up